homezhan/artoolkit-docs/Advanced_Topics/windows_building_libarvideo.md

 Mac OS X: The QuickTime SDK is installed by default along with XCode, and no further action should be needed.

 Windows: [Download the QuickTime SDK for Windows][2].
 We recommend installing the SDK to the default location, `C:\\Program Files\\QuickTime SDK`.
-This is because the paths in ARToolKit Professional's build files expect this location.
+This is because the paths in ARToolKit’s build files expect this location.

 ### Setting up Microsoft Visual Studio to use the QuickTime SDK

-ARToolKit Professional's build files expect to find QuickTime at `C:\\Program Files\\QuickTime SDK`.
+ARToolKit's build files expect to find QuickTime at `C:\\Program Files\\QuickTime SDK`.
 Unless you change this location, no further setup is required.

 ## How to Recompile libARvideo under Microsoft Visual Studio
 libARvideo will include the video interface defined in `AR/config.h`.
 To use DirectShow (default), define `AR_INPUT_WINDOWS_DIRECTSHOW`.
 To use QuickTime, define `AR_INPUT_QUICKTIME`.
 To define a constant, open `AR/config.h', locate the desired constant block, and change the `\#undef` in front of the variable to `\#define`.